jlin00/MKS22X-GroupProcessing/README.md

   - updated movement methods for ball classes (just modified the numbers for speed after testing)
   - eliminated superfluous code and added comments
   - moved image loading to setup instead of constructor

+  <br><b>5/12/19</b><br>
+  - Lauren:
+    - fixed random move() so that rock doesn't go off the screen
+    - added another move() that bounces off sides of screen at varying speeds
+    - added eyes to living rock, experimented to find the right location
+    - added code to make eyes start out random, then change color gradually